×

 Summary: If you're planning a move to Yemen, here are 10 things expats living there wish they had known before moving to Yemen.

-1. Research the Security Situation Thoroughly
+1. Research the Security Situation

-2. Understand Visa and Residency Requirements
+2. Understand Visa and residency Requirements

-4. Be Prepared for a Different Pace of Life
+6. Adjust to a Different Pace of Life

 7. Be Mindful of the Water and Food Safety

-9. Explore Housing Options and Neighborhoods
+9. Explore Housing Options Carefully

 About the Author